carpentries-incubator/fair-explainable-ml/episodes/3-model-eval-and-fairness.md

 :::::::::::::::::::::::::::::::::::::: questions

+- What are some common pitfalls in model evaluation?
 - How do we define fairness and bias in machine learning outcomes?
 - What types of bias and unfairness can occur in generative AI?
 - How can we improve the fairness of machine learning models?